 The Vermont Breeding Bird Atlas (VBBA) is the most comprehensive bird survey in the state, and occurs only once every 25 years.
 The first Atlas in Vermont was published in 1985, and in 2002, we embarked on the second.

-One of the most comprehensive wildlife publications ever produced in the state, the Second Atlas of Breeding Birds of Vermont is now available in print too.
+One of the most comprehensive wildlife publications ever produced in the state, the Second Atlas of Breeding Birds of Vermont is now available online!